openvinotoolkit/openvino/docs/nGraph_DG/nGraph_Python_API.md

  <Result: 'Result_4' ({2,2})>]
 ```

 Each `Node` has a unique `name` property, assigned at creation time.
-User provided names can be retrieved using the `get_friendly_name` method. `get_type_name` returns the operation type of the node and the `shape` property returns the shape of the node's output tensor.
+User-provided names can be retrieved using the `get_friendly_name` method. `get_type_name` returns the operation type of the node and the `shape` property returns the shape of the node's output tensor.

 ```python
 >>> for node in function.get_ordered_ops():